 Folate Receptor Targeting Agents are making significant strides in cancer care, offering innovative solutions for diagnosis and treatment.
-This article delves into the advancements brought by Fluorine-18 labelled folate in diagnostics and Rhenium-188 labelled folate in therapeutics, discussing their mechanisms, benefits, and the transformative potential they hold in oncology.
+This article reviews into the advancements brought by Fluorine-18 labelled folate in diagnostics and Rhenium-188 labelled folate in therapeutics, discussing their mechanisms, benefits, and the transformative potential they hold in oncology.

 Diagnostic Innovations: Fluorine-18 Labelled Folate